 At the instigation of Dr John Reid, the Chairman, the Trust fund-raised and commissioned Mr David Simon, Edinburgh reconstruction artist, to produce an acrylic painting of Trimontium fort in its 2nd century AD heyday environment, from the Eildons to the Tweed, and this was unveiled in Spring 2012 and used in our publicity.
 His Cramond fort illustration is a 'stunner' - and we think ours is too.
 See it in the Museum corridor as you come in.
-It forms the back cover of Trumpet 26 (elsewhere in this website).
-We must try to put it on our site info boards.
+It forms the back cover of Trumpet 26 (elsewhere in this website) and it has begun to feature on our new site info boards.

 Dr Reid carried all the Spring 2012 Lectures on his own shoulders in a veritable 'Treiduum' - a play on the Latin word for a period of three days.
 His first, on April 19, was on Burnswark in SW Scotland and he queried whether it was the scene of a training exercise (a Benbecula) or indeed a massacre (a Masada) ordered by Hadrian to quell one of the most rebellious parts of the province, which required an Expeditio Britannica of troops from the Continent.
 Slingbolts used here, some containing poison, are unique in the Empire.
 Dr Reid will pursue this topic and we look forward to hearing more.